Omar facing closer-than-expected House primary in Minnesota - NewsBreak

 Omar, who represents Minneapolis and is one of the left's leading voices in Congress, has defended calls to redirect public safety funding more into community-based programs.

-A moderate Democrat whose north Minneapolis base suffers from more violent crime than other parts of the city, Samuels seized on the issue in the primary.
+Samuels, a moderate Democrat whose north Minneapolis base suffers from more violent crime than other parts of the city, seized on the issue in his primary.
 He helped defeat a ballot question last year that sought to replace the city police department with a new public safety unit.

 Samuels and others also successfully sued the city to force it to meet minimum police staffing levels called for in Minneapolis' charter.
 Samuels argued that Omar is divisive.
 He attracted big bucks to his campaign, though Omar retained a significant cash advantage.